Computers are a great interest of mine, especially personal computers.

 2012 – Migrated my websites to online hosting

-Despite switching to Apple computers for my workstation needs, I was still running a Windows Server 2008 to host my websites.
-However, I was getting tired of Microsoft’s never-ending updates to their operating systems, their attempts to extract new fees for services which I didn’t want to get involved with, and expensive licensing for my email server software from a third party.
-By December of 2012, things came to a head when Microsoft announced they were terminating their Technet service, which I had relied on for licensing all my Microsoft software.
+Despite switching to Apple computers for my workstation needs, I was still running a Windows Server 2008 under my desk at home to host my websites.
+However, I was getting tired of Microsoft’s never-ending updates to their operating systems, and their attempts to extract new fees for services which I didn’t want to get involved with.
+Added to the now-expensive licensing for my email server software from a third party, things came to a head in December 2012 when Microsoft announced they were terminating their Technet service, which I had relied on for licensing all my Microsoft software at reasonable cost.

 I had always kept my eye on web hosting services supplied through third parties, and now was an opportune time to migrate my clients and my own websites to an external hosting company.
 I found one I was happy with (Toronto-based HostPapa.ca), purchased a hosting plan from them, and took on the monumental job of migrating multiple websites over to the new service over the 2012 Christmas holidays.
 It went surprisingly well, and I was all done with no major issues only a few weeks later.
 This migration included websites, email, and email lists.

 Although my Windows server no longer hosted my websites or email, it was still my proxy server for my home-based network connection to Shaw’s Internet service.
-I was in no mood to do yet another migration, but I eventually did replace my server with a router that provides the proxy services I need.
-I ended up with a much simpler and easier to maintain home-based network by the end of 2013.
+I was in no mood to do yet another migration, but I eventually did replace my server with a router that provides the proxy services I need – ending up with a much simpler and easier to maintain home-based network by the end of 2013.

 2013 – Mac Mini server